-- at least three members who have broad expertise in the scientific methodology, health science research, and medicine - at least one member who is knowledgeable in ethics - at least one member who is knowledgeable in Canadian laws relevant to the biomedical research to be approved - at least one member whose primary experience and expertise are in a non-scientific discipline - at least one member who has no affiliation with the sponsor or the institution where the study is to be conducted and preferably recruited from the community served by the institution - a member representing the profession of nursing and the allied health professions
+- at least three members who have broad expertise in the scientific methodology, health science research, and medicine - at least one member who is knowledgeable in ethics

+- at least one member who is knowledgeable in Canadian laws relevant to the biomedical research to be approved - at least one member whose primary experience and expertise are in a nonscientific discipline - at least one member who has no affiliation with the sponsor or the institution where the study is to be conducted and preferably recruited from the community served by the institution - a member representing the profession of nursing and the allied health professions - a member who is knowledgeable in privacy legislation

 In addition to the members listed above, the REB will have adequate representation from both genders as well as adequate representation of physicians and non-physicians.
-With regard to the above configuration of the REB membership, every effort will be made to keep the community representatives proportionate to the size of the REB, and to have appropriate representation from the membership at each convened meeting based on the Tri-council policy and other relevant legislation (eg: Bill 31 in Ontario).
+With regard to the above configuration of the REB membership, every effort will be made to keep the community representatives proportionate to the size of the REB, and to have appropriate representation from the membership at each convened meeting based on the Tri-Council Policy 2 and other relevant legislation (e.g.: PHIPA in Ontario).

-Potential members of the REB will be nominated to the MAC by the relevant Hospital leaders (usually Department/Division Chairs).
+Potential members of the REB will be nominated to the REB by the relevant Hospital leaders (usually Department/Division Chairs).
 It shall be the responsibility of Department/Division Chairs to nominate members as needed and to replace members as required.
 It is the responsibility of the Chair of the REB to recruit at least one representative from the community.
 Members may serve in more than one capacity such as representing both a Department/Division and a profession.